senthilkumar-chinnappa/weblogic/webcenter-content/wcc-rfp-mgmt-idcs/05-config-apex-application-with-sso-idcs/05-config-apex-application-with-sso-idcs.md

   - Lab: Setup WCC Marketplace Environment
   - Lab: Initialize Environment

-## Task 1: Create New APEX Workspace for RFP Management Application
+## Task 1: Create New IDCS SAML Client App for Apex Application Login

 To create new APEX workspace, you need log in to Oracle APEX's default **INTERNAL** Workspaces as **ADMIN** User (or) the user with Administrator Privilege on the APEX Instance